Minimum Weight Flat Antichains of Subsets: Open Problems

 \section{Open Problems}

-There are several open problems which have a significant relationship to the contents of this paper.
-Some of these are new problems, and these are stated below.
+Here are a couple of new problems to expand on the results in this paper.

 \begin{description} \item[Problem 1.]
-Characterise those MSFA that simultaneously attain more than one of minimum size, minimum volume, and minimum BLYM value. \item[Problem 2.]
-Is there an MSFA which has an equivalent non-flat antichain (w.r.t.~the equivalence relation in the introduction)?
-We conjecture the answer to be negative. \item[Problem 3.]
-A generalised maximal squashed flat antichain (GMSFA) is a maximal squashed antichain which contains sets of exactly two sizes which do not need to be consecutive.
-Determine the minimum size, volume, and BLYM values and answer the above questions in this more general setting. \item[Problem 4.]
-Consider the analogous questions for FSFA. \end{description}
+Is there a maximal squashed flat antichain which has an equivalent non-flat antichain (w.r.t.~the equivalence relation in the introduction)?
+We conjecture the answer to be negative.
+In particular, and noting the result in Section~4.2, is there a pair of values of $n,k$ such that the unique maximal squashed flat antichain with minimum size and minimum volume has an equivalent non-flat antichain?

+\item[Problem 2.]
+Extend the results here for full and maximal squashed flat antichains to antichains on two levels $k$ and $l$ that are not necessarily consecutive. \end{description}